Louisiana Says Thousands Should Move From Vulnerable Coast, But Can't Pay Them

 For now, people in Louisiana's coastal flood zones must cope on their own, or leave if they can.
 Ollie Williams, the woman in an elevated trailer with boats at the ready, drives me around her neighborhood and points out empty lots of marshy woods.
 Old driveways lead to dense underbrush.
 "This used to be nothing but houses," she says.
 "It's horrible.
 No friends back here anymore."

-Ollie Williams is desperate to move, but has no money for it.
-The family lives off her husband Daniel's disability check, while she works to get her hairdresser's license.
-They don't think they could sell the house for much, because of the flooding.
+Williams is desperate to move but has no money for it.
+The family lives off her husband's disability check, while she works to get her hairdresser's license.
+They don't think they could sell the house for much because of the flooding.

-The Williams say they'd happily take a state buyout.
-But it turns out they're not eligible anyway.
+They say they'd happily take a state buyout.
+But it turns out they're not eligible.
 They're just outside the targeted zone, where the flooding is not deemed bad enough.

-Ollie believes it's only a matter of time before their house gets hit by a big storm.
+Williams believes it's only a matter of time before their house gets hit by a big storm.
 That scares her.
 But it also gives her a strange sense of hope.
 Hope that if that happens, they might get enough federal disaster money to finally move someplace safer.